oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

     * **Destination Port Range:** 3000
     * **Description:** Allow HTTP connections

-7. Click **Add Ingress Rule**.
+7. Click **Add Ingress Rule**

 Now HTTP connections are allowed.
-Your VCN is configured for Node Express.

-You have successfully created an ingress rule that makes your instance available from the internet.
+Your VCN is configured for Node Express, and you have successfully created an ingress rule that makes your instance available from the internet.

 ## Create a Node Express Application

-Next, set up an Express framework on your Oracle Linux instance and then create and run a NodeJS application.
+Next, set up an Express framework on your Oracle Linux instance, then create and run a NodeJS application.

 ### Install and Set up Node Express

 Follow these steps to set up your instance and build your application:

 1. Open the navigation menu and click **Compute**.
-Under **Compute**, click **Instances**.
+Under **Compute**, click **Instances**
-2. Click the link to the instance you created in the previous step.
+2. Click the link to the instance you created in the previous step

-    From the **Instance Details** page look in the **Instance Access** section.
+    From the **Instance Details** page, look in the **Instance Access** section.
 Copy the public IP address the system created for you.
 You use this IP address to connect to your instance.

-3. Open a **Terminal** or **Command Prompt** window.
+3. Open a **Terminal** or **Command Prompt** window
-4. Change into the directory where you stored the `ssh` encryption keys you created for this tutorial.
+4. Change into the directory where you stored the `ssh` encryption keys you created for this tutorial
-5. Connect to your instance with this SSH command:
+5. Connect to your instance with this SSH command

     ```console
     $ ssh -i <your-private-key-file> opc@<x.x.x.x>